General information

 - Event times: UTC (precision: 1 second)

-- Time resolution for visibility assessement: 1 minute
+- Time resolution for visibility assessement: 1 minute (10min for multi-observatory visibility plot)

 - Coordinates: Equatorial, J2000 (precision: 0.01 deg)